 IMPORTANT: The Internal Revenue Service (IRS) can impose intermediate sanctions against a person or organization that benefitted from conflicts of interest that were not declared and managed correctly.
 Because these may be categorized as excess benefit transactions, the penalties can be significant.

 What Should a Conflict of Interest Policy Include?

 Two basic directives need to be present in a COI policy:

 A requirement for those with conflict (or who think they may have a conflict) to disclose this information or any future conflict that they think may arise as they perform their duties as members of the board

 A prohibition for board members with a COI to vote on any matter in which there is a conflict.

 Aside from these, it will be up to the board to determine any other policies or measures that will help them manage conflicts.
 These may also include how investigations should be done when an actual conflict of interest is found, and what actions the board may employ.
-These are also the information asked in IRS Form 990.
+This is also the information asked for in IRS Form 990.